BindBC/bindbc-freeimage/README.md

 __dub.sdl__
 ```
-dependency "bindbc-freeimage" version="~>1.0.0"
+dependency "bindbc-freeimage" version="~>1.1.0"
 subConfiguration "bindbc-freeimage" "staticBC"
 libs "freeimage"
 ```

-When not using DUB to manage your project, first use DUB to compile the BindBC libraries with the `dynamicBC` or `staticBC` configuration, then pass `-betterC` to the compiler when building your project.
+When not using DUB to manage your project, first use DUB to compile the BindBC libraries with the `dynamicBC` or `staticBC` configuration, then pass BetterC to the compiler when building your project.

 ## Support for the `JPEGTransform*` functions